A Church is Founded

 Decades of Transition

 After the end of Ruth Smith’s tenure, more changes would come to our church, both to our building and in our ministry.
 More renovations to the building took place in the late 1980s when members remodeled the kitchen with new counter tops and removed a wall.
 In the 1990s the UU Pagans dedicated a sacred fire ring outside between the church and schoolhouse.
-The quilt that displays our unison-closing hymn that now hangs on the back wall of the sanctuary was added.
+The quilt that displays our unison-closing hymn that now hangs on the front wall of the sanctuary was added.

 Changes happened to our church community, as well.
 Rev. Ruth Smith was succeeded by several ministers.
 The first was the Rev. Eve Bardas, who came from New Mexico, and was the last minister to live in the parsonage.
 Eve Bardas was the first minister of UUCEL to also have a formal relationship with the Jackson UU Fellowship.
 She was jointly ordained and installed by both religious bodies, and the JUUF contributed to her salary package.
 The ministers following her would continue to have formal relationships to the Fellowship, as well.
 After her two-year ministry, the Rev. Larry Hutchison was a two-year interim minister.
 Rev. Hutchison went on to be the minister of the Detroit UU church for many years.
 He was followed by Rev. Richard Venus, who had spoken a few times at the church while working on a newspaper in Hillsdale.
 When the congregation discovered he had been a minister, he was convinced to serve as interim.
 For the first time, the Fellowship had a role on the search committee, as well.
 He stayed an extra year and went to school for his fellowship while he and his wife Marcia lived in Adrian.